 Originally started as "Progressive Insurance Company" and now formally named "The Progressive Corporation," this company's stock is publicly traded on the New York Stock Exchange.
 Progressive has had a large advertising budget and several campaigns over the years.
 Still, the ads featuring "Flo" and her friends and alternate identities are the most recognizable in recent years.
 Progressive has tried to be true to its name by providing innovative services such as direct sales by phone and sales by internet websites earlier than most of its competitors, as well as mobile applications for policy comparisons and claims reporting.Who is Progressive Casualty Insurance Company?

-Progressive was founded in the 1930s but remained small until a change in ownership and a change in marketing strategy – a decision to focus on selling auto insurance policies to high-risk drivers – in the 1960s started a period of rapid growth.
+Progressive was founded in the 1930s but remained small until a change in ownership and marketing strategy – a decision to focus on selling auto insurance policies to high-risk drivers – in the 1960s started a period of rapid growth.
 In recent years, it has focused on more mainstream customers than just the high-risk market.
 The company is headquartered in Ohio and now employs about 35,000 people.What Are Some Claims Practices of Progressive Auto Insurance?

-Not long ago, our office resolved a claim against Progressive Casualty Insurance Company for a client – a woman in her early 30s – who was injured in a moderate force impact on an interstate freeway exit ramp.
+Not long ago, our office resolved a claim against Progressive Casualty Insurance Company for a client – a woman in her early 30s – who was injured in a moderate-force impact on an interstate freeway exit ramp.
 While stopped in traffic on the highway offramp, she was rear-ended by a vehicle traveling approximately 15 – 20 miles per hour at impact.

-In our client's case, two key items helped reach a resolution.
+In our client's case, two essential items helped reach a resolution.
 First was a medical opinion from a neuropsychologist – a specialist who studies the relationship between the physical brain and mental processes of behavior, cognition, and emotion.
 In our client's case, this opinion helped verify that her residual symptoms – although not severe – were still remaining troublingly persistent more than a year after the accident.

-The second element was our client's own performance at deposition, where she clearly communicated to Progressive's attorney the severity of her physical and emotional damages from the accident caused by the uninsured motorist.
+The second element was our client's own performance at the deposition, where she clearly communicated to Progressive's attorney the severity of her physical and emotional damages from the accident caused by the uninsured motorist.
 We were able to help in this by thoroughly explaining to our client in advance what the deposition process would be so that she could feel more comfortable and communicate effectively.
-Shortly after our client's deposition, Progressive agreed to pay their full $100,000 policy limits.
+Shortly after our client's deposition, Progressive agreed to pay their $100,000 policy limits.